Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 173](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#173)
+* This method is defined in [controllers/admin/AdminStatsController.php line 173](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L173)

-### getDisabledProducts
+### <a name="method-getDisabledProducts"></a>getDisabledProducts

     mixed AdminStatsControllerCore::getDisabledProducts()